shuup/shuup-guide/source/products.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Individual discount amounts for different contact groups.
-The discount amount may be visible on storefront.
+The discount amount may be visible on the storefront.
 These groups are defined in Contacts Settings – Contact Groups

 Saved Product Form